jawrainey/wavelength/README.md

 ## Wavelength -- what's the project all about?

+Web application built during the [self-harmony hackathon, 2016](http://self-harmony.co.uk/).

-Self-Hamony A web application created for [Self-Harmony hackathon](http://self-harmony.co.uk/) that enables those with depression or anxiety to anonymously and openly chat to interested listeners about their concerns or current life circumstances.
+The project provides a chat service for those with depression or anxiety to anonymously and openly chat about their concerns or current life circumstances.

 This application's novelty is through the speakers selection and association of images to represent how they feel at a given point in time, which is used by